 Since its return to democracy in 1990, Chile has been an active participant in the international political arena.

-According to the 2002 national census, Chile's foreign-born population had increased by 75% since 1992.
+According to the 2002 national census, since 1992, Chile's foreign-born population increased by 75%.

 President Aylwin served from 1990 to 1994, in what was considered a transition period.

-Although the amount of available information is still very small, a first effort has been made to estimate the number of fungal species endemic to Chile, and 1995 species have been tentatively identified as possible endemics of the country.
+In 1995, a first effort has been made to estimate the number of fungal species endemic to Chile, and 1995 species have been tentatively identified as possible endemics of the country.

 In 1998, Marcelo Ríos became the first Latin American man to reach the number one spot in the ATP singles rankings.

-A 2002 national poll revealed that a majority of Chileans believed they possessed some (43.4%) or much (8.3%) "indigenous blood", while 40.3% responded that they had none.
+A 2002 national poll revealed that a majority of Chileans believed they possessed some (43.4%) or much (8.3%) "indigenous blood".

-According to the 2002 national census, Chile's foreign-born population had increased by 75% since 1992.
+According to the 2002 national census, Chile's foreign-born population increased by 75% since 1992.

 In 2003, Chile's national tennis team won the World Team Cup clay tournament.

-At the 2004 Summer Olympics, Chile captured gold and bronze in men's singles and gold in men's doubles (Nicolás Massú obtained two gold medals).
+At the 2004 Summer Olympics Chile captured gold and bronze in men's singles and gold in men's doubles (Nicolás Massú obtained two gold medals).

 In 2004, Chile's national tennis team won the World Team Cup clay tournament.